 Best known for being the "Hellraiser in space" movie, Bloodline almost takes on the format of an anthology, telling the ongoing saga of the L'Merchant (inventor of Hellraiser's signature puzzle box) family line over three different generations.
 So one is a period piece set in 18th century France, one's in contemporary US (ostensibly taking place in the location established at the end of Hellraiser 3), and one in far flung the future, in outer space.
 Unfortunately, budget cuts and studio interference lead to the film getting bogged down in the space station material, with a bunch of generic space marines wandering around bland, dark hallways, and the French stuff is given the shortest shrift.
 But there's still plenty of entertaining costumes, locations and new cenobites.
 And the ideas in the story are interesting, if not always fully serviced, and stay stay truer to the classic Hellraiser ethos than the previous film, which was more fun and coherent, but at the cost of taking the series somewhat of the rails.

 Hellraiser 4 came out on DVD in 2000 from Dimension/ Buena Vista, and as you might expect from an Alan Smithee film, it's barebones.
 As an extra bonus, it's also non-anamorphic, so it was desperately in need of an upgrade.
 And that came along eventually, in the form of blu-rays from Echo Bridge, who packaged it separately, as a split release with Hellraiser 5, or as a Hellraiser 4-pack (all still on one disc), with parts 5, 6 and 8.
 I went with the double feature.
 Now I mentioned mediabooks, and there are some slightly intriguing import releases.
 There's a German set that includes a DVD of the workprint, for instance.
-But nobody's making any new masters.
-Well, there is an Australian disc with a scan of a film print that reportedly looks worse than the US discs, but at least it's an effort.
-Everybody else is just passing around the same old master.
-But hey, maybe that master isn't so terrible.
+But nobody was making any new masters.
+Well, there is an Australian disc with a scan of a film print that reportedly looks worse than the US discs, but at least it was an effort.
+But now in 2023, just in time for Halloween, Arrow's changed all that, with a brand new 4k scan of the original 35mm negative on UHD with HDR10 and Dolby Vision as part of their impressive, new Quartet of Torment boxed set (an alternative, 1080p BD set is available, too).

 Now, Bloodline is the last film Clive Barker lent his name to, and upon its release, he seemed pretty dead set against Inferno.
 But now looking at the long line of films, it may not just be the best of the post-Barker sequels, but in some ways better than one or two of the Barker-produced entries.
 The acting has certainly improved over Bloodline, and it manages to avoid the cornier aspects of Hell On Earth (i.e. no CD-Head equivalent).
 Rather than furthering the story of Pinhead, Inferno - probably wisely - is a smaller story, one that actually harkens back to the original Hellraiser graphic novels from the late 80s and early 90s, where new characters would encounter their own gateways to Hell, and face their own inner demons.
 Doug Bradley's still in it, but he's returned to a very background role, as he was in the original story.
 Despite the lack of Barker's endorsement, it feels like these guys got the intentions of the original writing more than Atkins and Co.

-But again, the blu is again barebones.
+And the audio situation is the same as part 4 was.
+The DVD had a 5.1 mix with subtitles, while the BD gives us a lossless DTS-HD stereo mix and no subs.
+And again, the blu is barebones.
 The DVD at least had minimal extras: a six minute interview with Doug Bradley, an even shorter featurette where Gary Tunnicliffe gives us a look at the effects for the puzzle box and Pinhead's pins, and the trailer for Hellraiser 4.
 So we've also lost those.

-So Echo Bridge's release is actually a satisfying and entirely valid upgrade for the Bloodline DVD.
+So Echo Bridge's release was actually a satisfying and entirely valid upgrade for the Bloodline DVD.
 But for Inferno?
 It's a tough call if the DVD is actually better or worse, all things considered.
-But again, there are import blus.
-And while, like I said about Bloodline, none of them are forging new masters, but by not being interlaced, you would genuinely do better by going for the German (which has the Doug Bradley but not the Tunnicliffe interview) or Japanese (barebones) BDs.
+Serious fans will be replacing Bloodline with the Quartet box, along with the original trilogy, all of which are substantially improved, and blessed with new features.
+But for Inferno, there are those import blus.
+Not that they'll have different masters, but by simply not being interlaced, you would genuinely do better going for the German (which has the Doug Bradley but not the Tunnicliffe interview) or Japanese (barebones) BDs.
 The only question is if it's worth the trouble.
-Because, boy are the US blu-rays prevalent and cheap, and they're perfectly fine for Bloodline.
-But I don't see remasters for either film anywhere in our future, so it's just a question of importing to fix Inferno's combing issue.
-That's a call you guys are gonna have to make for yourselves.
+Because, boy are the US blu-rays prevalent and cheap.

 No comments: